It's All Over Now, Baby Blue

 "It's All Over Now, Baby Blue" is a song written and performed by Bob Dylan and featured on his Bringing It All Back Home album, released on March 22, 1965, by Columbia Records.
 The song was recorded on January 15, 1965, with Dylan's acoustic guitar and harmonica and William E. Lee's bass guitar the only instrumentation.
 The lyrics were heavily influenced by Symbolist poetry and bid farewell to the titular "Baby Blue".
 There has been much speculation about the real life identity of "Baby Blue", with possibilities including Joan Baez, David Blue, Paul Clayton, Dylan's folk music audience, and even Dylan himself.

 "It's All Over Now, Baby Blue" has been covered by Them, Baez and the Byrds.
-Them's version, released in 1966, influenced garage bands during the mid-'60s, and Beck later sampled it for his 1996 single "Jack-Ass".
+Them's version, released in 1966, influenced garage bands during the mid-1960s, and Beck later sampled it for his 1996 single "Jack-Ass".
 The Byrds recorded the song twice in 1965 as a possible follow-up single to "Mr. Tambourine Man" and "All I Really Want to Do", but neither recording was released in that form.
 The Byrds did release a 1969 recording of the song on their Ballad of Easy Rider album.

 Bob Dylan's version

 Composition and recording

 Bob Dylan most likely wrote "It's All Over Now, Baby Blue" in January 1965.
 The master take of the song was recorded on January 15, 1965, during the sessions for the Bringing It All Back Home album and was produced by Tom Wilson.
-The track was recorded on the same day Dylan recorded the other three songs on side 2 of the album: "Mr. Tambourine Man", "Gates of Eden" and "It's Alright Ma (I'm Only Bleeding)".
+The track was recorded on the same day Dylan recorded the other three songs on side 2 of the album: "Mr. Tambourine Man", "Gates of Eden" and "It's Alright, Ma (I'm Only Bleeding)".
 Dylan had been playing those other songs live for some time, allowing them to evolve before recording of the album commenced.
 For "It's All Over Now, Baby Blue", however, Dylan wanted to record the song before he became too familiar with it.
 There were at least two studio recordings prior to the one that was released on the album.
-Dylan recorded a solo acoustic version on January 13, 1965 (first released in 2005 on The Bootleg Series Vol. 7: No Direction Home) and a semi-electric version on January 14.
+Dylan recorded a solo acoustic version on January 13, 1965, and a semi-electric version on January 14.